Tudat/tudat/developerGuide/extendingJSON/enhancedValueAccess.rst

 Key paths
 ~~~~~~~~~

-A key path is a list of keys of a :class:`json` that are accessed sequentialy one after the other.
+A key path is a list of keys of a :class:`nlohmann::json` that are accessed sequentialy one after the other.
 The class :class:`KeyPath` is declared in the file :literal:`Tudat/InputOutput/JsonInterface/Support/keys.h`.
 This class derives from :class:`std::vector< std::string >` and has some additional features, such as the possibility of being initialised directly from a single :literal:`std::string` or being outputted as text:

 .. code-block:: cpp